Pasado y Presente: Art After the YLP 1969-2019

 To set up an appointment to visit the exhibit at the Nathan Cummings Foundation please contact firstname.lastname@example.org

-The related exhibition at the Loisaida Center will be on view starting June 3rd, Mondays through Thursdays from noon to 4pm, and by appointment.
-Contact firstname.lastname@example.org for scheduling.
+The related exhibition at the Loisaida Inc. Center is on view starting June 3rd, Mondays through Thursdays from noon to 4pm, and by appointment through September 2019.
+Contact email@example.com to schedule a visit.

 “Opinions like those expressed while in a panel, presentation, performance or through artwork are expressed by the author in their personal capacity and are the author’s own.
 They do not necessarily reflect the views of Loisaida Inc., its affiliates or staff.”